Bisexual Flag – Overlapping over the stereotypical colours for boys (blue) and girls (pink) is lavender—attraction to both sexes.

 Lesbian Flag- In 2018, this new version added more colours to celebrate (from top to bottom) gender non-conformity, independence, community, unique relationships to womanhood, serenity and peace, love and sex, and femininity.
 The debate about representation goes on.

 Nonbinary Flag- gender existing outside the binary (symbolized by the yellow).
 White is all genders, black is no gender, and purple is a mix of genders.

 Straight Ally Flag- This is a combination of different symbols—the straight flag is black and white stripes, the traditional pride flag is a rainbow—and the combination is meant to show allyship for the LGBTQ+ community.

-LGBTQ+ Pride Flag (Gilbert Baker) - Each color has symbolism: Hot pink for sex, red for life, orange for healing, yellow for sunlight, green for nature, turquoise for magic/art, indigo for serenity, and violet for spirit.
+LGBTQ+ Pride Flag (Gilbert Baker) – Each colour has symbolism: Hot pink for sex, red for life, orange for healing, yellow for sunlight, green for nature, turquoise for magic/art, indigo for serenity, and violet for spirit.

-Traditional Gay Pride Flag- This is probably the flag you'll see most often: Six colors, apparently easier to produce than the odd-numbered seven (although other reports say it was more about making the flag easier for parades and to hang on posts).
+Traditional Gay Pride Flag- This is probably the flag you’ll see most often: Six colours, apparently easier to produce than the odd-numbered seven (although other reports say it was more about making the flag easier for parades and to hang on posts).